matthewpalmer/Charter/README.md

 **What's next?**

-I’ll be tracking what I’m working on in the issues for this repo, but roughly
+I’ll mainly be tracking what I’m working on in the issues for this repo, but roughly

 * Add a backend so we can get faster list updates (and open source it)
 * Clean up the front end codebase